open-contracting/standard-development-handbook/docs/meta/schema_style_guide.rst

 An object field can be paired with a ``additionalX`` array field, which can be used when:

 -  A data owner has one or more values for a field
--  One of those values can be considered in some way ‘primary’
+-  One of those values can be considered in some way 'primary'
 -  A number of use cases can be met by looking only at the primary value

 For example, a source system might record the company registration number and VAT identifier of a company.
 If we had a single ``parties.identifier`` object, the data owner would have to pick which identifier to use, and would be omitting data that could help some users to identify an organization.
 If we only had an array of ``parties.identifiers``, then the data structure for the simple case (only one identifier) becomes more complex, and it is not possible to indicate any priority between the identifiers.